HaliteChallenge/Halite-III/website/learn-programming-challenge/developing-a-bot.md

 To prevent your bot from timing out, you should optimize your code wherever possible.
 You might implement a timer to ensure that your bot returns commands in time to prevent losing the match.

 When debugging timeout issues, it can be helpful to disable game engine timeouts.
-To do so, append the --no-timeouts flag when running a game:
+To do so, append the --no-timeout flag when running a game:
-`$ ./halite -vvv --width 32 --height 32 --no-timeouts "python MyBot.py" "python MyBetterBot.py"`
+`$ ./halite -vvv --width 32 --height 32 --no-timeout "python MyBot.py" "python MyBetterBot.py"`

-*Note:* In Windows, escape flags with dashes in them: `--"no-timeouts"`
+*Note:* In Windows, escape flags with dashes in them: `--"no-timeout"`

 <br/>